 - Take in a holiday concert: Many churches, temples and other places of worship, as well as community choirs, music groups and performing arts organizations will offer free holiday concerts.
 These performances make for a wonderful and romantic way to spend an afternoon or evening.
 Free concerts along with festive décor can often be found at your local shopping mall as well!
 Once again, local newspapers and websites can be the best way to locate such concerts in your area.

 - Party it up: Holidays mean parties – work parties, family parties and more.
-Make each party a by celebrating with someone special.
+Make each party a date night by celebrating with someone special.
 Enjoy your favorite foods and beverages, visit with one another and socialize a bit.
 If it’s an intimate gathering, bring a card game or a board game that the two of you enjoy, and invite some of your friends and family to join in.

 - Enjoy a night in: Last but not lease, schedule some quiet time together.
 A romantic night at home in front of the fireplace can be the perfect way to spend a winter evening.
 Cook a simple meal together or grab takeout and unwind from the busy holiday season.